parindraaa867/AT-CardWars-Vita/README.md

    - XDelta patch: `CardWarsData.xdelta`
    - Output: `CardWarsData.zip`
 3. Extract `CardWarsData.zip` and copy its contents into `ux0:app/CWRS00001/`
-   — merge with the existing files
+   and merge with the existing files
 4. Launch Card Wars

 Saves are stored in `ux0:/data/CardWars/`.
 They survive updates and reinstalls as they are separate from the app.